-In the first example, we are interested in a road detection between two points in the image of Figure 7.
-Road areas are lighter and correspond to higher gray levels.
+In the first example, we are interested in a road detection between two points in the image of Figure 6.
+Road areas are brighter and correspond to higher gray levels.
 The potential function P was thus selected to be the opposite of the gray level image itself: P = 1 - I. Minimizing this potential along a curve yields a path that follows the middle of the road.
 This example illustrates the efficiency of our approach compared to classical snakes.
-We do not claim that this is a road detection algorithm as one can find for example in [22, 25].
-For such an application, if the two edges of the road are needed rather than the middle way, our result could be refined using either ribbon snakes [43] or a thick contour model like in [18].
+We do not claim that this is a road detection algorithm as one can find for example in (Fischler et al. 1981), (Geman and Jedynak 1996).
+For such an application, if the two edges of the road are needed rather than the middle way, our result could be refined using either ribbon snakes

-Given a start point p_0 on the bottom left, the image of minimal action U(x, y) from this point is shown in Figure 8.
+Given a start point p_0 on the bottom left, the image of minimal action U(x, y) from this point is shown in Figure 6.
 Observe the way the level curves propagate faster along the road.
-In the top example of Figure 9, we show how a bad initialization for classical snakes leads to a wrong local minimum and it requires a very accurate initial guess, as in the middle example, to guarantee convergence to the desired solution.
-It is shown that given two end points, the proposed procedure detects the path of minimal action along the Note, that using a completely different approach based on classical snakes, right road. the authors of [43] have also found a way to solve efficiently the snake problem between two end points.
+At the left of Figure 8, we show how a bad initialization for classical snakes leads to a wrong local minimum and it requires a very accurate initial guess, as in the middle example, to guarantee convergence to the desired solution.
+It is shown that given two end points, the proposed procedure detects the path of minimal action along the right road.

+Note, that using a completely different approach based on classical snakes, the authors of (Neuenschwander et al. 1994) have also found a way to solve efficiently the snake problem with fixed end points.
 Although their method behaves better than classical snakes, it does not ensure to converge to the global minimum and may be trapped in a bad local minimum solution as we illustrate in the following example.
 Using the same road image, Figure 10 presents two examples for which their method leads to a local minimum.
-On the right, taking the same end points as in Figure 9, the part of curve close to the upper right end point is trapped by the white building below it, like in the upper example of Figure 9.
-On the left, if the end point is slightly shifted, the curve follows the road correctly from both ends but at some point it prefers a short-cut.
+At the top, taking the same end points as in Figure 8, the part of curve close to the upper right end point is trapped by the white building below it, like in the left example of Figure 8.
+At the bottom, if the end point is slightly shifted, the curve follows the road correctly from both ends but at some point it prefers a short-cut.
 Note, that in both examples we do not present the final curve position but its position at some intermediate time from which it is not possible to return back to the correct road.
-The interactive tool for outlining roads in aerial or medical images presented in [43] could also make use of our method between fewer constraint points or key-points to solve some cases in which there are many erroneous local minima.
+The interactive tool for outlining roads in aerial or medical images presented in (Neuenschwander et al. 1994) could also make use of our method between fewer constraint points or key-points to solve some cases in which there are many erroneous local minima.